 Biscotti basically means “twice baked cookie”.
 It has many variations, but traditionally, these cookies are shaped into long pieces and are quite hard (perfect for dunking)!

 My love for biscotti is strong.
 One of my favourite things in the world is dunking that hard cookie into a cup of coffee, softening it up and munching it.
 It turns my coffee drinking into a whole experience – one that is much more civilized than my usual slamming a cup back while simultaneously dressing a toddler and slapping foundation on.

 My usual go-to recipe is this almond-vanilla biscotti, but since we’re in the season of indulgence I thought it only prudent to make a super chocolate, dunkable cookie.
 With a touch of peppermint.

-These particular cookies aren’t too hard, so you can easily eat them without dunking, but you’d be missing out big time!
+These particular biscotti aren’t too hard, so you can easily eat them without dunking, but you’d be missing out big time!

 If you’ve never made biscotti before, don’t be intimidated.
-Yes, they’re twice baked, but the second baking is only 15 minutes long!
-One tip I would give to you during the whole log-shaping exercise is to use a ruler!
-It ensures both logs are equal dimensions and takes the eyeball guess-work out of the picture.
+Yes, they’re twice baked, but the second baking time is only 15 minutes long!

 These cookies were my second offering for my group cookie exchange, along with my holiday twix bars.
 Since I made a double batch, I also plan on gifting some to a few lucky neighbours and pre-school teachers.
 I love how you can wrap up biscotti in a pretty cookie bag and tie it with a bow.
 It’s a nice alternative to a Tupperware of cookies (which I definitely wouldn’t say no to).